 An unexpected surprise was how wonderful to see Boktor still working 2 years later at Il Perlo, now as a head chef with perfect Italian and improved English.
 Complimenti Carlo!
 Inspired, and with Carlo's help, a visit to see Don Agostino and the Community Casa Don Guanella in Lecco was quickly arranged.
 We visited the Casa where, proudly and graciously, Don Agostino gave us a tour and showed us the amazing art works the children produced and sold.
 Great, Christmas shopping done!!
 We had the privilege of accompanying him and his fellow priests in prayers.
 Not being Catholic was no barrier for feeling the sincerity and spirit governing the works of the Community.
 The next day we also visited the associated farm on a hill above Lecco where the students learned skills in horticulture, irrigation, farm animal management, viniculture, and more.
 Don Agostino has great ideas and amazing supporters, such as Tour de France winner and fellow Aussie, Cadel Evans.
 Imagine my shock when Don Agostino rings Cadel and hands me the phone for a chat!
 We both sang the praises of Don Agostino, and Cadel offered to try and ride with us if we return.
 You can be sure I will!

 Don Agostino, Carlo, and the staff of ComoLagoBike are organizing the Granfondo Don Guanella on October 8, 2017, which Cadel and other past cycling legends support and will be attending.
 I hope to put it on my calendar one year.

-Grazie mille Carlo, Casey, Luca, and Don Agostino.
+Grazie mille Carlo and Don Agostino.
 A prossima volta!

 - Rob Kitchingman